JonathanDPotter/portfolio-next/markdown/blogMarkown.md

 ### Technologies Used

-The app is written with typescript in react.
-I utilize react-router, reduxjs-toolkit, axios, fontawesome icons and tailwindcss.
+The app is written with TypeScript in React.
+I utilize react-router, reduxjs-toolkit, Axios, FontAwesome icons and tailwindcss.

 ---